azharris1964/azharris1964/index.md

 ![Shopping_Sim](https://github.com/azharris1964/azharris1964/assets/20175659/3a4f0119-2b97-4de8-90a8-f8b1f286b710)

 - ## CSMA 213 Artificial Intelligence - Nikita Pashenkov - Spring 2022
-#### This class has taught me some of the principles and algorithms that govern machine and deep learning.
-We explored concepts like search algorithms, evolutionary algorithms, swarm intelligence, and model training.
-We endede the semester exploring generative neural network models on public notebooks in places like google colab and Hugging face.
-Our final project consisted of us creating our own GAN that gets trained on models to generate an output.
-My assignment was fed models of Ukiyo-E style portraits and generates an output that resembles that art style with the inputted image.
+#### This class exposed me to the principles and algorithms that govern machine and deep learning.
+We explored search algorithms, evolutionary algorithms, swarm intelligence, and model training.
+We ended the semester exploring generative neural network models using Google Colab and Hugging Face public notebooks.
+Our final project was to creating our own Generative Adversarial Network, training it with our own models to generate an output.
+My assignment was fed models of Ukiyo-E style portraits and generates an output that resembles that art style with any input image.

   - Hugging Face GAN Exploration